 - Access.
-Money market accounts provide some access to your money, but are still subject to the federal six-transaction limit.
+Money market accounts provide some access to your money, but are still subject to the federal six-transaction limit — unless your bank has temporarily suspended this policy.
 If you want unrestricted access, a checking account may be a better fit.

 - Security.
 Both of these accounts are eligible for FDIC deposit insurance, but only if the issuing bank is FDIC-insured.